 - Cardinal Law and other church representatives

-- The lawyers who feel so hopeless about changing things that they end up colluding with systemic abuse
+- The lawyers who feel so hopeless about change that they end up colluding with systemic abuse

-- Even the Boston Globe initially writes off the victims are cranks.
+- Even the Boston Globe initially writes off victims as cranks.

-The web of silence is there when reporter Matt Carroll (Brian d’Arcy James) doesn’t tell his neighbours about the treatment centre near his home.
-He does it for noble reasons – to end a much bigger culture of abuse – but it’s a risky game.
+The web of silence is there when reporter Matt Carroll doesn’t tell his neighbours about the treatment centre near his home.
+He does it for noble reasons – to end a far bigger culture of abuse – but it’s a risky game.

 There are others who keep quiet for more troubling reasons.
-The guys at the high school don’t want to believe their town could have such a dark heart.
+The leaders Robby meets don’t want to believe their town could have such a dark heart.
 So they deny there’s a problem, and excuse themselves from acting.

 They put town loyalty above the safety of their own children, perhaps assuming it always happens to other people’s kids.
-And also, because they’re believers who worry about being on the outside – of not belonging.
+And also because they worry about being on the outside – of not belonging.

 The priests may be abusing the kids, but they do it in plain and open sight … and the actions of others help hide it.